jsnow321/OrchidForDynamo/Orchid_130.md

 - FamilyDocument: GetCategory and SetCategory node for the document added.
 Tooltip added AddParameter, AddsharedParameter.

 132.3.2
-- Application: All Sigma nodes is updated supporting live connection.
+- Application: All Sigma nodes are updated supporting live connection.

 132.3.1
 - FamilyDocument: Parameters.GetValue and Parameters.SetValue updated.